learn-academy-2019-charlie/full-stack-1-assessment-tsengrandy/fs-one-concepts.md

 #### 5. Explain how to set up a route in React.

 #### 6. When would you use a generate resource over a generate controller?

+#### 7. Explain the difference between a controller spec and a request spec.

+#### 8. At this point in the program, what technologies/languages do you find yourself gravitating to?